Raymond M. Lemaire: Family

 Lemaire was a son of Herman Lemaire (1883-1947), architect in chief of the Belgian Ministry of Public Works, and of Marie-Henriette Winderyckx (*1892).
-In 1947, he married Christiane Vergaert (1924-2007) and they had four children.
-He was a nephew of the distinguished art historian, canon and professor Raymond Lemaire (1878–1954), from whom he was distinguished by his middle initial.
+He was a nephew of the distinguished architectural historian, built heritage conservationist, canon and professor Raymond Lemaire (1878-1954), from whom he was distinguished by his middle initial.Houbart, Claudine, 2023.
+Les Lemaire, des monuments au patrimoine.
+Filiation, émancipation, rémanence, in: Dynasties d'architectes et d'artistes en province aux XIXe et XXe siècles, eds.
+Mathilde Lavenu and Tiphaine Tauziat, Clermont-Ferrand: Presses universitaires Blaise-Pascal, p.
+221-240 In 1947, he married Christiane Vergaert (1924-2007) and they had four children.

 On 25 July 1990, he was elevated into the Belgian hereditary nobility, with the personal title of baron.
 He took as his heraldic device: Virtus scientiam major.

 Studies and first activities

-After his secondary studies at the Collège Saint-Pierre in Uccle, he studied at the Catholic University of Louvain, from 1938 till 1942.
+After his secondary studies at the Collège Saint-Pierre in Uccle, he studied at the Catholic University of Louvain, from 1938 to 1942.
 He graduated in law, history and art history.
-In 1948, he obtained a doctoral degree in Art History and Archaeology with a dissertation on the origins of Brabantine Gothic, L'Origine du style gothique en Brabant.
-He worked with the professors Stan Leurs and Anoni (Milan).
+In 1948, he obtained a doctoral degree in Art History and Archaeology with a dissertation on the origins of Brabantine Gothic, Les origine du style gothique en Brabant.
+He worked with professor Stan Leurs (University of Ghent) and professor Ambrogio Anoni (Politecnico di Milano).

 Monuments Man

 Volunteer after Belgium was liberated, he became captain in the First Armoured Car-regiment (Brigade Piron).
 From 1946 until 1949, with the title of plenipotentiary minister, he was a member of the Commission searching for stolen works of art.
 He was a liaison officer between the Belgian government and the allied services, the so-called Monuments Men.

-He coordinated the return to Belgium of thousands of looted works of art, books, archives and other items belonging to Belgium or Belgian citizens.
+He coordinated the return to Belgium of thousands of looted works of art, books, archives and other items belonging to Belgian institutions and citizens.